When life gives you lemons, make lemonade. When life gives you lemon balm … well … whatcha gonna do?

 My kids love this.
 I’m not sure you can really taste or smell the lemon balm, but it doesn’t matter, it’s good!
 First you have to make the syrup.
 Then put 1/4 cup of it in a blender (you can adjust the amount to your preference), along with 1/2 can frozen limeade, 2 cups crushed ice cubes, 5 oz. club soda.
 Blend until smooth.

-This is inspired by wildness.me and is probably the best use for lemon balm.
-It’s so unique, and surprisingly the lemon balm flavor stands up to the heat.
+This is probably the best use for lemon balm.
+It’s so unique, and surprisingly the lemon balm flavor stands up to the heat (perhaps because it is steam heat?).
 It gives the buns that fresh fragrance, not quite minty, not quite lemony, but yet both.
 Plus, the color is just gorgeous!
 You have to try this one.
 Use a coffee grinder to grind dried lemon balm leaves to make the powder.

 1/3 cup self-rising cake flour*